 Build-up aside, however, the main event, which South Africa hosts later this month, could mark a significant step in the reconfiguration of geopolitical power in the not-too-distant future.

-The BRICS make up about a quarter of the global economy overall, and around a fifth of global trade with the grouping seeking to strengthen trade ties with each other and increased investment to aid economic growth.
+Proposals for the expansion of BRICS make up about a quarter of the global economy overall, and around a fifth of global trade with the grouping seeking to strengthen trade ties with each other and increased investment to aid economic growth.

 "The expansion of BRICS as an economic grouping comes as the global economy slows and trade conditions have become defragmented," explains Annabel Bishop, Investec Chief Economist.
 "Geopolitical risks have seen Western countries wishing to diversify away from heavy trade dependence on China."